-If sales people don’t know how important it is to quickly respond to new leads, they’re not going to drop what they’re doing to get them on the phone.
+If salespeople need to learn how important it is to quickly respond to new leads, they won’t drop what they’re doing to get them on the phone.

-Even worse if it’s the responsibility of the office manager or someone else not related to sales that manages this process.
+Even worse if it’s the responsibility of the office manager or someone else not related to sales that manage this process.

-You need to make sure everyone in your office, whether they are in sales, customer support, or produce development, is aware how important your sales response process is to the success of your company.
+You need to ensure everyone in your office, whether in sales, customer support, or product development, knows how important your sales response process is to your company’s success.

-If there isn’t automated lead routing in place, sales people won’t know the exact second a new lead converted and that it’s their responsibility to respond.
+If there is automated lead routing, salespeople will know when a new lead is converted and that it’s their responsibility to respond.

 Ingrain this in the minds of your company, and everyone will help keep one another accountable in your new sales response process.

 Make Improving Your Sales Response Process a Priority